This is the multi-page printable view of this section. Click here to print.

 Caution

 When using disk backup, you cannot recover with a snapshot and can only create a recovery volume.
-If snapshot recovery is needed, cancel the backup and recover with a snapshot.
+If you need snapshot recovery, cancel the backup and recover using a snapshot.

 Reference

-• When creating a backup, it is created as an HDD disk type regardless of the original disk type.
+• When creating a backup, it is created as an HDD disk type regardless of the original’s disk type.

-• Backup Policy, Backup Frequency can be modified when the backup status in the backup set is Completed or Stopped.
+• Backup policy, Backup schedule can be modified only when the backup status in the backup set is completed or stopped.

-• File-level recovery of the backup can be used when the backup status is Completed or Stopped.
+• File-level recovery of a backup can be used when the backup status is Completed or Stopped.

-• The backup copy’s connection server, VPC Endpoint can be modified when the backup status is stopped.
+• The backup’s connected server and VPC Endpoint can be modified only when the backup status is stopped.

 File Storage List page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.